krazio-01/Envision/README.md

    npm install

-3. **Set up environment variables** set up environment variables using ".env copy" file by renaming it to ".env" and passing correct values
+3. **Set up environment variables** set up environment variables using ".env copy" file by renaming it to ".env" and patch correct values.

 4. **Start the application**
    1. Terminal for Backend